gabrielsoltz/metahub/README.md

 - Ensure you have AWS credentials setup on your local machine (or from where you will run MetaHub).

-For example you can use `aws configure` option.
+For example, you can use `aws configure` option.
   ```sh
   aws configure
   ```

-Or you can export your credentials to environment.
+Or you can export your credentials to the environment.

   ```sh
   export AWS_DEFAULT_REGION="us-east-1"